brownie-coding/brownie-coding.github.io/badge4.md

    ### Sensing the Paddle
    Now the control for the Paddle and movement for the Ball are set, we'd like to be able to hit the Ball with the Paddle.
 [Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=1103s)
-1. Make sure to still be in the Ball Sprite Work space
+1. Make sure to still be in the Ball Sprite work space
 2. Add a Sensing Block (turquoise)
    * select the "touching ___" (Sprites)
    * select the Paddle if not selected
 3. Add a Control Block (orange)
    * Add a conditional using the Control Block "if __ then"
    * Add the Sensing Block "touching __" into the "if __ then" block.
 [Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=1200s)
-4. Add a Movement Block to take steps
+4. Add a new Movement Block to take steps
    * Add the Movement Block "point in direction ___"
    * Add the Operator Block "pick random __ to __ "
    * Use similar numbers as you did for the initial motion